ORS has discretionary funding to encourage and

 are described in the ORS Funding Announcement pdf below.
 Proposals are evaluated by a standing committee that consists of ORS personnel as well as some

 outsiders, all of whom have broad experience in evaluating proposals, but whose backgrounds vary widely.
-It is critical, given these broad backgrounds, that you address your porposal to that group in understandable terms for a lay audience.
+It is critical, given these broad backgrounds, that you address your proposal to that group in understandable terms for a lay audience.
 We will not fund

 proposals that are not broadly understood.